Is Ensenada Safe in 2026? A Local’s Honest Guide for Cruise Travelers and Tourists

 Jesse In ensenada

 I’ve been a full-time resident of Ensenada since 2011, and in Baja since 2009.
-Originally from Wisconsin, USA, I moved around Ensenada Downtown, near the spa, on Playa Hermosa during covid, El Saulzal Post Covid, and now Playa San Miguel, where I live with my two dogs, Tina and Lola.
+Originally from Midwest, USA, I moved around Ensenada Downtown, near the spa, then to Playa Hermosa during covid, El Saulzal Post Covid, and now Ensenada Beach House at Playa San Miguel, where I live with my two dogs, Tina boxer cuddle buddy (RIP) and Lola terrier.

 I spend my days road-tripping around Baja, practicing yoga, reading, and working with my amazing teams at Ensenada Massage, Valle Mobile Spa, and Ensenada Excursions and Tours—helping visitors experience the best of this beautiful region.